 One of the best things about this little project is that I can use leftover particle board from Dub’s engineer prints project.
 It cuts down on waste and saves money, which is always nice.

 Then, to create the ledges for the letters to sit on, I bought some strips of Balsa wood from the craft store.
 I bought two sizes: 3/8″ wide, and then a much smaller square strip.

-I cut them to size to fit the width of the board, then glued them together like this.
+I cut the wooden sticks to size to fit the width of the board, then glued them together like this.

-Then, I measured and re-measured my particle board, using wood glue to attach the wood ledges to the board, evenly spaced.
+Next I measured and re-measured (measure twice, cut once and all that) my particle board, using wood glue to attach the wood ledges to the board, making sure they are evenly spaced.

 The result?
-If the marquee sign and vintage letter board had a baby, this is what I think it would look like.
+An awesome handmade message board!
+I mean, if the marquee sign and vintage letter board had a baby, this is what I think it would look like, right?

 Every hipster home in America has a felt letter board or a marquee sign, but I’m just gonna say, these wooden changeable letter signs are where it’s at.

-Snarky enough for the type of moms who listen to 90’s gangsta rap when they work out.
+Of course, you’ll have to come up with your own hilarious sayings to post, but one of my favorites is this shout out for all the sassy type of moms who listen to 90’s gangsta rap when they work out or clean house.
 You know…if that type of person even exists.
+Ahem.